josephsl/wintenApps/readme.md

 ## Cortana

 * Textual responses from Cortana are announced in most situations (if it doesn't, reopen Start menu and try searching again).
-* For better experience when talking to Cortana, press Cortana listening mode hotkey (Windows+C on Versions 1507 and 1511, Windows+Shift+C in version 1607).
+* NVDA will be silent when you talk to Cortana via voice.

 ## Insider/Feedback Hub and TeamViewer Touch